UWPCE-PythonCert/IntroToPython-2014/_sources/session05.txt

     * I want time to go over it in class.

-    * So I'm ditching Unicode -- we'll hit it in the last class

 Homework review
 ---------------

 Homework Questions?

-My Solutions to ALL the excercises in the class repo in:
+My Solutions to ALL the exercises in the class repo in:

 ``Solutions/Session04``